26 Best Things to do in Juneau Alaska

 Patsy the Dog Statue

 Patsy was a bull terrier who arrived in Juneau in 1929.
-Although she was deaf from birth, Patsy had the unique ability to “hear” steamship whistles long before the boats were in sight.
-She always ran to the docks when boats arrived to greet the incoming ships and sailors.
+Although she was deaf from birth, Patsy could “hear” steamship whistles long before the boats were in sight.
+When boats arrived, she always ran to the docks to greet the incoming ships and sailors.
 In 1934, Juneau’s Mayor dubbed her the “Official Greeter of Juneau, Alaska.”

 Patsy became so popular that the daily newspaper recorded her daily activities.
-After her death in 1942, the town placed a statue of her on the cruise ship dock to welcome visitors to the city.
-When you visit her statue, give it a rub on the nose for good luck.
+After her death in 1942, the town placed her statue on the cruise ship dock to welcome visitors to the city.
+When you visit her statue, rub it on the nose for good luck.

 Glacier Bay National Park

-Glacier Bay National Park spans over three million acres of rugged mountains, dynamic glaciers, temperate rainforest, wild coastlines, and remote fjords.
+Glacier Bay National Park spans over three million acres of rugged mountains, dynamic glaciers, temperate rainforests, wild coastlines, and remote fjords.
+It’s a place where Alaska’s Last Frontier is on full display.

 There are many different tours and plenty of ways to explore the park.
 Take a cruise out into Glacier Bay or a helicopter ride to experience the park from above.